The Building Edit

 The best builders prefer educated clients, it eliminates miscommunication and speeds up the process.
 You're not questioning anyone's integrity.
 You're protecting your investment.
 Any builder worth working with will recognize the difference immediately.

-Before I show you what's inside Foundation First™, let me show you what else is out there, because you've probably wondered whether you could get this somewhere else for less.
+Before I show you what's inside Foundation First™, let me show you what else is out there.

 Foundation First™ sits in a category of one.